rachelcliff/TheCosplayQueue/README.md

 rate limiting -> implemented but untested

 Front-end pages:
-- index
+- index (contains all of bases for the app)
-- join form
-- login form
-- sign up form

 Back-end/admin pages:
-- dashboard
-- view queue
-- preview cosplayer
+- admin page (contains a functional display of the queue using JSON)

 Database:
-- created and tables built out.
-Need to fill with dummy data
+- created and tables built out and filled with dummy data and images.

 Planning:
 $_GET
 1- preview next in line on backend profile